Shavuot is a day to celebrate…

 During this time, the people also brought their firstfruits of the seven species (wheat, barley, grapes, figs, pomegranates, olives, and dates) as an offering to the Temple in Jerusalem.

-This was an act of thanksgiving, responding to the provision that the Lord had given throughout the year.
-It was also a declaration of their trust that He would continue to provide for them in the months to come.
+This was an act of thanksgiving, responding to the provision the Lord had given throughout the year.
+It also declared their trust that He would continue to provide for them in the coming months.

 The Jewish people would bring two loaves of bread, baked from the new wheat crop, and wave it before the Lord.